 Did you know Fuller Dental helps patients with Sleep Apnea?

 An oral device is custom-made for you and fits like a sports mouth guard or an orthodontic retainer.
-It supports the jaw in a forward position to help maintain an open upper airway.
+It supports the jaw forward to help maintain an open upper airway.
 This will reduce the collapse of soft tissues at the back of the throat.
-Research shows that oral appliance therapy is a good treatment option for snoring and obstructive sleep apnea.
+Research shows oral appliance therapy is a good treatment option for snoring and obstructive sleep apnea.
 Even though Fuller Dental provides sleep apnea treatment, we also treat any dental concerns you may have.

 What Is Sleep Apnea?

-In many cases, the patient does not know that they are snoring and not breathing normally until their sleep partner lets them know.
+In many cases, the patient does not know they are snoring and not breathing normally until their sleep partner lets them know.
 They may also notice changes in their daily quality of life.

 Signs & Symptoms of Sleep Apnea